Code of Conduct

 Community Code of Conduct

-The Montessori School Kingsley (TMSK or the School) aims to provide the members of its community (students, staff, parents, caregivers and Board members) with a safe, supportive and non-violent surrounding, conducive to a positive learning environment.
+The Montessori School Kingsley (TMSK or the School) aims to provide the members of its community (students, staff, parents, caregivers, and board directors) with a safe, supportive and non-violent surrounding, conducive to a positive learning environment.
 The purpose of this Community Code of Conduct (Code) is to contribute to this aim by:

 - providing a clear standard of behaviour for adult members of the School community; and